**PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY. DO NOT overlook the 'SHOW MORE' link below.**

 If available, please include relevant information.

 Explain the current status of the project.
 Outline the projected production timeline from the project's current state to the anticipated completion date.
-PLEASE HIGHLIGHT THE STAGE YOU EXPECT YOUR PROJECT TO BE AT IN LATE APRIL 2024.
+PLEASE HIGHLIGHT THE STAGE YOU EXPECT YOUR PROJECT TO BE AT IN APRIL 2025.
 Please detail major project activities and anticipated post-production leading up to your completion date.
 If you have applied to this initiative previously, please share how the project has progressed.
 (Label and attach document.)

-• FUNDRAISING/STRATEGY (up to 3 paragraphs)
+• FUNDRAISING/STRATEGY (up to 500 words)

 Describe the overall fundraising strategy for the film.
-(Label and attach as Fundraising/Strategy document.)
+(Label and attach as 'Fundraising/Strategy' document.)

 Characterize the intended distribution life for your film.
 Specify plans for festival, theatrical, and/or community screenings, securing broadcast and/or distribution.

-• AWARD IMPACT (one paragraph)
+• AWARD IMPACT (up to 250 words)

 • COMPREHENSIVE LINE-ITEM EXPENSE BUDGET